 What to avoid in a business plan

 - Saying things like “2% market-share will make me a Rs.
 100 crore company, I only need $1M to go public in 5 years time”.
-It’s a common fallacy to look at large, established markets and hope to take home a small piece of the pie.
+Looking at large, established markets in the hope to take home a small piece of the pie is a common fallacy.

 Cleared the checklist?
 That’s great!
 You know you’re onto something great.